-To complete the discussion of base argument structure building, compare simple transitive and ditransitive constructions in (22)-(23) (where only the traditional VP structure is presented).
+To complete the discussion of base argument structure building, compare simple transitive and ditransitive constructions in (23)-(24) (where only the traditional VP structure is presented, before any verb movement).

+(23) [bought a book]

-(22) [kissed Mary](23) [Mary give a book]
+(24) [Mary give a book]

-A single internal argument can be merged as a complement, as in (22); this is not possible with the second internal argument in (23), where creation of a specifier is then forced by semantic reasons (the creation of the Spec in (23) then does not violate the MAR preference).
+A single internal argument can be merged as a complement (a book in (23)); this is not possible with the second internal argument in (24) (Mary), where creation of a specifier is then forced by semantic reasons (the creation of the Spec in (24) then does not violate the MAR preference).
 As noted above, under standard assumptions, external arguments are Specs, but in that case the creation of a Spec is also unavoidable, given that the relevant head, v, also needs to take a complement.

-A number of things then get unified from the MAR perspective: the diachronic loss of Specs and their avoidance in language acquisition, noted by Dadan 2019, the LCA, the Phase Impenetrability Condition, and the no-Spec-without-complement aspect of Bare Phrase Structure (regarding structure building, the latter is in fact brought together with the notion of the head of a phrase and the rarity of multiple-Spec constructions).26 We have seen that the Bare Phrase Structure system is in fact characterized by an avoid-a-Spec-if-you-can property, which is exactly the spirit of MAR, in fact MAR as a preference principle, as argued here.
+A number of things then get unified from the MAR perspective: the diachronic loss of Specs and their avoidance in language acquisition, the LCA, the Phase Impenetrability Condition, and the no-Spec-without-complement aspect of Bare Phrase Structure (regarding structure building, the latter is in fact brought together with the notion of the head of a phrase and the rarity of multiple-Spec constructions).32 We have seen that the Bare Phrase Structure system is in fact characterized by an avoid-a-Spec-if-you-can property, which is exactly the spirit of MAR, in fact MAR as a preference principle, as argued here.